SharePoint/sp-dev-docs/docs/general-development/optimize-page-performance-in-sharepoint.md

 ---
-title: Optimize page performance in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 262caeef-64fd-4e02-b947-d772faf01159
+title: Optimize page performance in SharePoint ms.prod: SHAREPOINT ms.assetid: 262caeef-64fd-4e02-b947-d772faf01159
 ---

-# Optimize page performance in SharePoint 2013
+# Optimize page performance in SharePoint
-Learn about features to improve performance in pages in SharePoint 2013.
+Learn about features to improve performance in pages in SharePoint.
 These features can be used to enhance the experience in geographically distributed implementations.
  * **Provided by: *** David Crawford, Microsoft Corporation

 This article provides instructions that will help optimize performance in SharePoint.
-SharePoint 2013 includes features that help optimize page loading over a Wide Area Network (WAN).
+SharePoint includes features that help optimize page loading over a Wide Area Network (WAN).
 Designing pages to make them as small and responsive as possible complements these performance improvements.
 ## Minimal Download Strategy (MDS)
 <a name="MDS"> </a>